webzakimbo/bcome-read-the-docs/docs/source/core-concepts/network-configuration.rst

 Network Configuration
 *********************

-Your Network Configuration defines the architecture of your :doc:`nodes` and SSH configuration.
+Your Network Configuration defines the architecture of your :doc:`nodes`.

 In its most basic form it is a single YAML configuration file named ``networks.yml`` and stored within your ``bcome`` configuration directory (see: :doc:`../getting-started/create-project-structure`).